Capsule 13

 Educational

-Interactivity Type: Interactive
+Interactivity Type: Mixed (Active/Interactive)

-Interactivity Level: Medium
+Interactivity Level: High

-Context: Higher Education
+Context: Higher Education (VET education)

 Difficulty Level: Intermediate